debanjana-a11y/DSA-DP-with-JS/README.md

 # DSA-DP-with-JS

-This repo contains Dynamic Programming with JavaScript from freeCodeCamp video.
+This repo contains Dynamic Programming code example written in JavaScript from freeCodeCamp video.